Ten Bears: Death

 A year later in December 1868, a number of Yamparika local bands, including Ten Bear's, were along the Washita River in western Indian Territory, near their allied Cheyennes and within the boundaries of the latter's reservation.
 When troops under Lt.
 Col George Armstrong Custer attacked the Cheyenne village under Black Kettle, Yamparika warriors from the village of Esarosavit 'White Wolf' joined in the counter attack, and "rode over" the detachment of Major Joel Elliot.

 In 1872, Ten Bears again visited Washington, along with a delegation that included his grandson Cheevers (probably from the Spanish chiva 'goat', although Attocknie argues that it was tsii putsi 'little pitied one'), as well as other Comanches and Kiowas.
 But the hope that promises would be kept was ultimately futile.
 Ten Bears died soon after his return, November 23, 1872, at Fort Sill where he is buried.

-In Popular Media
+In popular media

 Ten Bears, played by the Muscogee actor Will Sampson, is portrayed in the film The Outlaw Josey Wales as a Comanche chief defending his home who then makes a "live and let live" peace with the title character, portrayed by Clint Eastwood.

+In Michael Blake's novel "Dances with Wolves," the character Ten Bears may be based on the Comanche leader of the same name.
+While the movie portrays the Native band as Lakota Sioux, the book names them specifically as Comanche.
+In the book, Ten Bears is portrayed as a wise, respected leader.